ErickOduor/bootcamp/Condition loop/README.md

 a. j = 0
     for i in range(0, 10):
         j += i
+value of J is 45

 b. j = 1
     for i in range(0, 10):
         j += j

+value of J is 1024

 c. for j in range(0, 10):
     j += j

+value of J is 18